f1u77y/web-media-controller/README.md

 Finally packing the extension with Chrome's GUI can be done using the `./.cws.private.pem` you've just generated or with a private key Chrome will generate by itself.
 See this [stack overflow question](https://stackoverflow.com/questions/37317779/making-a-unique-extension-id-and-key-for-chrome-extension) for more details.

+## Licensing

+Icons in `icons/` directory are part of Breeze Icons and distributed under terms of LGPL.
+All other code is released into the public domain (see LICENSE).
+All contributions to this projects are released into the public domain too.